Indiana University Bloomington: Campus

-The Indiana University Bloomington campus of 1933 acre includes abundant green space and historic buildings dating to the university's reconstruction in the late nineteenth century.
-The campus rests on a bed of Indiana Limestone, specifically Salem Limestone and Harrodsburg Limestone, with outcroppings of St. Louis Limestone.
+The Indiana University Bloomington campus of 1933 acre rests on a bed of Indiana Limestone, specifically Salem Limestone and Harrodsburg Limestone, with outcroppings of St. Louis Limestone.

 The "Campus River" is a stream flowing through the center of campus.
-A section of Bloomington's Clear Creek, it was formerly named the "Jordan River" after David Starr Jordan, Darwinist, ichthyologist, president of IU, and later, of Stanford University.
-The name was changed, along with several campus buildings, in 2020 by the IU trustees due to Jordan's support of eugenics becoming widely known.
+A section of Bloomington's Clear Creek, it was formerly named the "Jordan River" after IU president David Starr Jordan.
+The name was changed, along with those of several campus buildings, in 2020 by the IU trustees due to Jordan's support of eugenics becoming widely known.

-Bloomington was ranked 5th best city for educated millennials by Business Insider.
-College Ranker listed Bloomington as #6 Best College Town to Live in Forever.
+Bloomington was ranked the fifth-best city for educated millennials by Business Insider.
+College Ranker listed Bloomington as the #6 Best College Town to Live in Forever.